 On every product page there is a price calculator that will allow you to see all pricing and options included for that product.
 This will allow you to make the best decision for yourself on whether or not a product is right for you.

 Creating an account is easy.
 At the top of the page there is a link that says Login/Register or you can go right to the user registration page here.

 We offer pricing tables on many of the product pages with the base cost and then a variety of upgrade options with the cost to upgrade for that quantity.
 If there is no pricing table you can always use the pricing calculator at the bottom left of every page for both product pricing and shipping pricing.

 We check every uploaded file to ensure it is ready for printing.
-Uploading the original files is always a good option just in case you sized it incorrectly or if the file requires a minor adjustment, however, a pdf file with outlined fonts or a jpg/png file is good as well if it is sized correctly.
+Uploading the original files is always a good option just in case you sized it incorrectly or if the file requires a minor adjustment, however, a PDF, Illustrator, or Photoshop files are preffered in this case.
 You can find the required size on every product upload page as well as our template that you can just drop your design in to ensure it is sized correctly.

 We require files that are 300dpi, anything less will result in a degraded printing.

 In the printing industry it is very possible to have slightly more or less of the purchased quantity.
 The acceptable industry standard is plus or minus 10 percent.
 At 1800businesscards we strive to get every order as close to the quantity as possible or more but occasionally the quantity might be less.
 If you find your count is off an unacceptable amount please reach out to us and we will gladly take the necessary steps to ensure you are a satisfied customer whether that results in sending additional cards or refunding the dollar amount of cards not sent.